 Knowledge Acquisition.
 The problem of Knowledge Acquisition, i.e., the elicitation of the domain experts' knowledge, has been widely acknowledged in the SAW system community [19], [20].
-Prior to specifying STs, the question arises of what actually would be STs of relevance in the corresponding application domain.
-This is complicated by the fact that highly skilled, experienced experts face more difficulties in articulating their know-how than novices.
-Furthermore, the more tacit knowledge is, the more valuable it tends to be [21].
-This is a crucial factor for template-based SAW systems, which depend
+Prior to being able of specifying STs, the question arises of what actually would be STs of relevance in the corresponding application domain.
+This is complicated by the fact that highly skilled, experienced experts face more difficulties in articulating their know-how than novices, and the more tacit knowledge is, the more valuable it tends to be [21].
+This is a crucial factor for template-based SAW systems, which depend on the externalization of domain experts' and operators' know-how.
+User studies involving control center op-

-1situation-awareness.net
+&lt;sup>1situation-awareness.net

-2csi.situation-awareness.net
+&lt;sup>2csi.situation-awareness.net

-3www.asfinag.at
+&lt;sup>3www.asfinag.at

-on the externalization of domain experts' and operators' knowhow.
-User studies involving control center operators revealed that the problem is even more severe regarding the specification of evolving situations [5].
-In order to support domain experts in leveraging their tacit knowledge, suitable means for knowledge discovery and data mining facilities should be provided [19], [20].
-Although data mining techniques have already proven their capability of discovering important information for SAW applications, existing tools require expertise in data mining.
+erators revealed that the problem is even more severe regarding the specification of evolving situations [5].
+Therefore, it has been concluded that in order to support domain experts in leveraging their tacit knowledge, suitable means for knowledge discovery and data mining facilities should be provided [19], [20].
+Although data mining techniques have already proven their capability of discovering important information for SAW applications, existing tools, however, require expertise in data mining.
 Therefore, domain experts would need to be provided with preconfigured analysis functions [22].

-From our experience with BeAware!, we can report that especially the aim to detect evolving situations from their trigger on introduces novel challenges: Whereas climax situation states are typically known, their preconditions are often not known in sufficient detail.
-This indicates the need for supporting an incremental acquisition of the required situational knowledge, starting from the specification and assessment of climax situation states and providing a "rewind" functionality allowing to step back in time to investigate on their preconditions.
+From our experience with BeAware!, we can report that especially the aim to detect evolving situations from their trigger on introduces novel challenges: Whereas climax situation states are typically known, their preconditions are often not known in sufficient detail, indicating the need for supporting an incremental acquisition of the required situational knowledge, starting from the specification and assessment of climax situation states and providing a "rewind" functionality allowing to step back in time to investigate on their preconditions.

-Furthermore, in our evaluation domain of RTM it turned out to be completely unrealistic to assume that every potential situation of interest can be specified a priori.
-We need to expect to encounter novel, previously unknown situations at runtime.
+Furthermore, in our evaluation domain of RTM it turned out to be completely unrealistic to assume that every potential situation of interest can be specified a priori, as we need to expect to encounter novel, previously unknown situations at runtime.
 Therefore, analogous to the human operator, the SAW system must be capable of reacting to the unexpected.
-However, whereas (data-driven) anomaly detection based techniques for situation assessment have proven their superiority in these tasks (e.g., [1], [23]), and hybrid SAW systems have been proposed that include both, rule-based as well as anomaly detection based situation assessment modules [24], [25], current SAW systems do not provide means to transfer the results obtained with anomaly detection methods to rule-based situation assessors (as suggested for future work in [25]).
-This would allow to convert the unanticipated to novel knowledge, or to refine existing STs (e.g., if previously unknown preconditions or evolutions are detected), thereby maintaining and enhancing the situational KB.
-In the light that recent information fusion models emphasize the need for an integrated approach of combining data analysis with template-driven approaches [26], concepts for supporting the acquisition of novel knowledge based on data analysis techniques are needed.
+However, whereas (data-driven) anomaly detection based techniques for situation assessment have proven their superiority in these tasks (e.g., [1], [23], [24]), and hybrid SAW systems have been proposed that include both rule-based as well as anomaly detection based situation assessment modules [25], [26], current SAW systems do not provide means to transfer the results obtained with anomaly detection methods to rulebased situation assessors, as suggested for future work in [26].
+This would allow to convert the unanticipated to novel knowledge, or refine existing STs (e.g., if previously unknown preconditions or evolutions are detected), thereby maintaining and enhancing the situational KB.
+Therefore, in the light that recent information fusion models emphasize the need for an integrated approach of combining data analysis with templatedriven approaches [27], concepts for supporting the acquisition of novel knowledge based on data analysis techniques are needed.